Shift3/boilerplate-client-react/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test-cov`

+Runs the test coverage report in interactive watch mode.\
+For more information please refer to the react [Coverage Reporting](https://create-react-app.dev/docs/running-tests/#coverage-reporting) documentation.

 ### `yarn build`

 Builds the app for production to the `build` folder.\